Kalshi API Integration Guide

 const PRIVATE_KEY_PEM = process.env.KALSHI_PRIVATE_KEY!;

-const BASE_URL = 'https://trading-api.kalshi.com';
+const BASE_URL = 'https://api.elections.kalshi.com';

 function createSignature(method: string, path: string) {